-Social Demographics

-This analysis included three demographic measures: gender, age, and race/ethnicity.
+Social Demographics This analysis included three demographic measures: gender, age, and education.
 Gender was self-reported as either male or female.
-Age was classified into three groups: ≤ 65 years, 66-75 years, and 76+ years.
-Years of education were classified into ≤ 12 years, 13-16 years, and 17+ years.
+Age was classified into three groups: $\leq 65$ years, 66-75 years, and 76+ years.
+Years of education were classified into $\leq 12$ years, 13-16 years, and 17+ years.
 Only non-Hispanic White individuals were used for the present analysis.

-Cognitive Phenotypes

-The Folstein Mini-Mental State Examination (MMSE) is a brief questionnaire that measures global cognitive impairment by evaluating five cognitive domains: orientation, registration, attention and calculation, recall, and language (Folstein et al., 1983).
+Cognitive Phenotypes The Folstein Mini-Mental State Examination (MMSE) is a brief questionnaire that measures global cognitive impairment by evaluating five cognitive domains: orientation, registration, attention and calculation, recall, and language (Folstein et al., 1983).
 The MMSE has well-established psychometrics, with scores on the Folstein MMSE ranging from 0-30, with 30 being no cognitive impairment.

 The RAVLT-a commonly used test of verbal episodic memory-includes a list of 15 unrelated words presented orally to the subject (Schmidt, 1996).
-The test has five consecutive learning trials: repetitions to learn the unstructured verbal material, followed by a 30-min delayed period for free recall, and a subsequent recognition trial that includes 30 words (15 from the learning trials), and 15 unrelated words.
+The test has five consecutive learning trials: repetitions to learn the unstructured verbal material, followed by a 30-minute delayed period for free recall, and a subsequent recognition trial that includes 30 words (15 from the learning trials) and 15 unrelated words.
 A learning score is calculated using the difference between the last and the first immediate recall trials.
-In the present study, we used the 30-min auditory verbal delayed recall total (AVDELTOT) score, which ranges from 0 to 15.
+In this study, we used the 30-minute auditory verbal delayed recall total (AVDELTOT) score, which ranges from 0 to 15.

-APOE Genotypes

-The data of APOE- ε 4 genotypes were extracted from the ADNI database.
-APOE- ε 4 carriers were defined as individuals with at least one ε 4 allele (ε 4/ ε 4, ε 4/ ε 3, or ε 4/ ε 2 as APOE- ε 4-1+), while non-carriers were defined as individuals with no ε 4 allele (APOE- ε 4-0; Table 1).
+APOE Genotypes The data of APOE genotypes were extracted from the ADNI database.
+APOE-E4 carriers were defined as individuals with at least one $\varepsilon$ 4 allele ( $\varepsilon$ 4/ $\varepsilon$ 4, $\varepsilon$ 4/ $\varepsilon$ 3, or $\varepsilon 4/\varepsilon 2$ as APOE- $\varepsilon 4-1+$ ), whereas noncarriers were defined as individuals with no $\varepsilon$ 4 allele (APOE- $\varepsilon$ 4-0; Table 1).

-Polygenic Hazard Score (PHS)

-The PHS data were downloaded from the ADNI website (desikanlab.html; Desikan et al., 2017).
-The PHS data were based on AD-associated single nucleotide polymorphisms (SNPs)
+Polygenic Hazard Score The PHS data were downloaded from the ADNI website (desikanlab.html; Desikan et al., 2017).
+The PHS data were based on AD-associated single-nucleotide polymorphisms from previous genome-wide association study data, such as the International Genomics of Alzheimer's Project and the Alzheimer's Disease Genetics Consortium.
+Everyone